cedoor/mpc-cli/packages/template-hello-vite/README.md

 # mpc-hello

-This is a template repository designed to be the hello-world of [mpc-framework](https://github.com/voltrevo/mpc-framework).
+This is a Vite template repository designed to be the hello-world of [mpc-framework](https://github.com/voltrevo/mpc-framework).

 It uses [summon](https://github.com/voltrevo/summon) for circuit generation